 Setting Up A Streaming Stick

-Luckily, for the streaming sticks the resolution issue isn’t so expensive to deal with, since the 4k Amazon Fire Stick and the 4k Roku Stick both coming in at around forty dollars, and even the more expensive 4k Chromecast tops out at seventy.
+Luckily, for the streaming sticks, the resolution issue isn’t so expensive to deal with.
+The Fire TV Stick 4K and 4k Roku Stick both come in at a very reasonable price.
+The more expensive Chromecast Ultra is still reasonable because of the features available to it.

 Once you have your streaming stick or wireless HDMI transmitter/receiver set up and running, there may be some more questions you have.